Comparisons of two-stage models for flood mitigation of electrical substations: Results

 \subsection{Case Studies}

 We leverage two flooding case studies we developed in past work \citep{Austgen2023}.
 The first is based on Tropical Storm Imelda from 2019 and the second on Hurricane Harvey from 2017.
 These events both affected the Texas coastal region, especially Houston, and were noteworthy for their high volumes of precipitation \citep{Blake2018,Latto2020}.
-Both case studies incorporate electrically equivalent reduced network based on the ACTIVS 2000-bus synthetic grid of Texas comprising 362 substations, 663 buses, and 1409 branches near the Texas coast.
+Both case studies incorporate an electrically equivalent reduced network based on the ACTIVS 2000-bus synthetic grid of Texas comprising 362 substations, 663 buses, and 1509 branches near the Texas coast.
 All parameters associated with flooding and the reduced grid are provided in the case studies.
 In these case studies, resilience level $r=1$ corresponds to a dam height of 0.534 meters and level $r=2$ to exactly 1 meter.
 The unattainable level of resilience is $\hat{r} = 3$ (\textit{i.e.}, flooding in excess of 1 meter is deemed inexorable).
 The marginal resource costs of mitigation are assumed to be increasing.
 Moreover, substations are partitioned into small, medium, and large categories based on the highest-voltage component.
 Marginal resource costs (\textit{i.e.}, each $c_{kr}$) for various substation sizes and levels of mitigation are summarized in Table~\ref{tab:mitigation_costs}.

 Additionally, the Imelda and Harvey case studies respectively comprise 4 and 25 equiprobable scenarios.
-The flood level indicators for these scenarios as well as the EV and MV scenarios are illustrated in Figures~\ref{fig:imelda_uncertainty_heatmap} and \ref{fig:harvey_uncertainty_heatmap}.
+The flood level indicators for these scenarios as well as the EV and MV scenarios are illustrated in Appendix C in the online supplement.